a dictionary of words and phrases on the verge of extinction — updated daily — for the word obsessed!

 Smash illiteracy!
 Email This Word To A Friend:

-Permalink: avuncular
+Permalink: frisson

 Entry By: CJ Cooney